nokenwa/twilio-verify-workshop/README.md

 [ ] - modify login.js to change channels from sms to 'preferredMFA' from user profile

-# Phase 7: Implement Retry and FallBack Logic
+# Phase 7: Implement Exponential Retry

+> Skip to solution with `git checkout retryLogic`

+[ ] - Add Retry Logic Button to MFA Form in `mfaForm` [ ] - create `retryMfa.js` to resend a verification

 # Phase 8: Secure against SMS Pumping

+Head over to the Twilio Console and turn on Twilio Fraud Guard [here](https://console.twilio.com/us1/develop/verify/services)

 # Phase 9: Implement Email MFA